mastershin/cuda-2d-image-prep-example/README.md

 ./bin/image_processor --directory ./data/images/
 ```

-### Calculate RGB Means, and process all the images by subtracting the mean, and save to output
+### Calculate RGB Means, and process all the images by resizing with width x height, and save to output
 ```
 ./bin/image_processor --directory ./data/images/ --output ./output/ --width 32 --height 32
 ```